ev3dev/ev3dev.github.io/docs/tutorials/_tabs/setting-up-ethernet-over-bluetooth-on-ubuntu-14.04.md

-NETWORK MANAGER IN UBUNTU 14.10 DOES NOT WORK WITH BLUETOOTH, SO THIS PAGE IS INCOMPLETE!
-USE TETHERING VIA BLUETOOH INSTEAD.
+NETWORK MANAGER IN UBUNTU 14.10 DOES NOT WORK WITH BLUETOOTH, SO THIS PAGE USES BLUEMAN INSTEAD.
+IF YOU DON'T WANT TO USE THIS USE TETHERING VIA BLUETOOH INSTEAD.

 ---